 Rachel Bridge explains how to go about buying your own dream lifestyle

-Sir Cliff Richard owns 10ha (hectares) in Portugal, singer Mick Hucknall has 40ha in Sicily, and actor Gérard Depardieu is so keen on his patch in the Loire that he describes himself as winemaker on his passport.
+Sir Cliff Richard owns 10ha (hectares) in Portugal, singer Mick Hucknall has 40ha in Sicily, and actor Gérard Depardieu is so keen on his vineyards in the Loire that he describes himself as winemaker on his passport.

 The past few years have seen a stampede of celebrities into the winemaking business as a vineyard has become the latest must-have essential.
 It isn’t hard to see why.
 After all, there can be few more appealing prospects than gently uncorking a bottle with your name on the label while gazing out over rows of your vines stretching out into the distance.